-While there is plenty of places to stay along the longest undeveloped barrier island in the world, for ease of access and amenities, check out the Malaquite Campground, which allows walk on camping on the beach, and North Beach, (not to be confused with North Beach on Corpus Christi Bay) which allows you to drive on the beach and camp, but is also a short walk back to the Malaquite Visitors Center for their summer turtle hatchling releases!
+1. Padre Island National Seashore, Corpus Christi While there are plenty of places to stay along the longest undeveloped barrier island in the world, for ease of access and amenities, check out the Malaquite Campground, which allows walk on camping on the beach, and North Beach, (not to be confused with North Beach on Corpus Christi Bay) which allows you to drive on the beach and camp, but is also a short walk back to the Malaquite Visitors Center for their summer turtle hatchling releases!
 Click HERE for more information.

-If you really want to get away, check out the isolated Sunday Beach at Matagorda Island.
+2. Sunday Beach at Matagorda Island If you really want to get away, check out the isolated Sunday Beach at Matagorda Island.
 The beach is only accessible by private boat.
 Click HERE for more information.

-With 27 miles of beach camping, you can certainly find a place to call your own on Crystal Beach, just a ferry’s ride away from Galveston Island!
+3. Crystal Beach on Bolivar Peninsula With 27 miles of beach camping, you can certainly find a place to call your own on Crystal Beach, just a ferry’s ride away from Galveston Island!
 Camping on the beach is primitive, with no restrooms except at the Big Store, and is very busy on holiday and summer weekends!
 A beach parking permit is required.
 Click HERE for more information.

-The only state park that currently allows camping on the beach, Sea Rim State Park on the Eastern end of the Texas Coast gives beach-lovers a great getaway!
+4. Sea Rim State Park, Sabine Pass On the Eastern end of the Texas Coast gives beach-lovers a great getaway!
 Sandwiched between two wildlife refuges, you can also enjoy self-guided tours.
 Click HERE for more information.

 5. McFaddin Beach, Jefferson County Stretching from High Island to Sea Rim State Park, at just under 20 miles, McFaddin Beach offers beach campers plenty of opportunities to really get away!
 FREE, primitive camping with no amenities, you can easily not see anyone during your stay!
 The area closest to Sea Rim SP is usually busy on weekends.
 Watch your step during your visit, as the area has been known to turn up a nice selection of both fossils and arrowheads.
-Click HERE for more information.

 6. St. Joe’s Island Another island only accessible by boat, St. Joe’s Island sits across the bay from Port Aransas.
 A ferry takes visitors to the island, so once there, you’re committed until the next morning, unless you have a private boat.
 If shelling is your thing, this is your campsite!
 Click HERE to read more about St. Joe’s!